mrlesmithjr/developers-workstation-setup/README.md

 ### Updating Submodules

-Because there are many different components within this repository that are submodules.
+Because many different components within this repository are submodules.
 They may over time become out of date.
 You can update them by executing the following:

 ```bash